 Tenrecs vs. golden moles:

-Boxplots for different disparity measures (variance comes from bootstrapping PC axes?)
+Boxplots for different disparity measures ( This isn’t clear; calculate disparity for each PC axis separately?
+Get the overall disparity from the mean of each of the separate axis calculations and then the variance comes from the axes?

 NPMANOVAs – significantly different areas of morphospace (doesn’t test for significant difference in disparity measures directly)

-Subdivide disparity comparisons into genera?
+Subdivide disparity comparisons into genera? – Probably not – there aren’t really enough species in most of the genera

-Rarefaction curves to show it’s not an artefact of sample size (supplementary?)
+Rarefaction curves to show it’s not an artefact of sample size (supplementary? yes)

 Tenrecs vs. chance

-Compare observed to simulated disparity measures – just give p values, distributions in supplementary
+Compare observed to simulated disparity measures – just give p values, distributions in supplementary? – no need to give the distributions, they’re easy to generate

 Discussion

-Tenrecs are more disparate than golden moles in their skull shape but not their mandible shape; I don’t understand why there’s a difference
+Tenrecs are more disparate than golden moles in their skull shape but not their mandible shape; I don’t understand why there’s a difference – need to come up with some suggestions

 Tenrecs are not more disparate than expected by chance- importance of testing assumptions

 Yes they’re a diverse family but most (19/31 in my data) are Microgale – general shrew-type morphology.
-There’s probably greater disparity among tenrec genera but this comparison will be tricky because there are both tenrec and golden mole genera that are only represented by single species
+There’s probably greater disparity among tenrec genera but this comparison will be tricky because there are both tenrec and golden mole genera that are only represented by single species – could repeat just without the Microgale, would there be enough species?

 References